 Shutter speeds for still photography are a very subjective thing, and it boils down to deciding how much motion you want visible.
 If you want to show motion in the frame use a longer, slower, shutter speed.
 If you want movement to be precise and crisp, use a faster shutter speed.
 But it’s not just your subject that moves; the other extremely important consideration is how much visible camera motion you want.
 For most applications in still photography, you’re minimizing apparent camera motion because you want at least something in the frame sharp and if you move the camera then everything in the frame goes blurry.
 That is, unless your subject is also moving in the same direction as the camera, in which case the subject can remain relatively clear with the surrounding environment blurry.

 The typical rule of thumb for a sharp, hand-held exposure was using your focal length to determine your shutter speed.
 The focal length number in millimeters becomes the denominator of the shutter fraction.
 The more zoomed in you are, the more visible any camera motion will be, just like when you’re looking through binoculars or a telescope and small movements get exaggerated.
 So if you’re shooting on a 400mm lens, use at least a 1/400 shutter speed.
 Truth told, modern cameras with stabilization both in lens and body are making it much easier to fudge this rule by several stops, but it at least gets you thinking about camera motion as it relates to shutter speed.
 Also, visit the focal length section if you need a refresher on determining your “effective focal length” and how that relates to sensor size.
 And, again, don’t forget to take into account subject motion.
 A kid frolicking in a playground isn’t going to look sharp at 1/50 just because you’re using a 50mm lens.

-Sony hybrid cameras exhibit a weird behavior where if you drop the shutter speed below the frame rate they start doubling frames.
+*Sony hybrid cameras, like the ones I frequently recommend here, exhibit a weird behavior where if you drop the shutter speed below the frame rate they start doubling frames.